scality/vaultclient/QUICKSTART.md

                                   --host 127.0.0.1
 ```

+Keep in mind for the rest of this guide that the '--host' option is always
+mandatory in vaultclient, indicating either Vault Server's IP or Fully Qualified
+Domain Name.

 ### Create a user

 Decide on a name, password, and email address for your user, and run: